raspberrypilearning/club-mentoring/en/quiz1/question_1.md

   --- feedback ---

 If a creator is getting frustrated, it’s important to support them and re-energise them.
-Don’t take over the mouse and keyboard as this is likely to discourage them further.
+Avoid comments that could make them feel less capable and don't take over the mouse and keyboard as this is likely to discourage them further.

   --- /feedback ---